raj1020/Portfolio--Data-Analyst/README.md

 # Portfolio--Data-Analyst
 # **Prad Lamichhane - Data-Analyst-Portfolio**
 ## **About**
-👋 Hi, I am Prad Lamichhane and I am a Data Analyst.
+👋 Hi, I am Prad Lamichhane and I am a **Microsoft Certified Power BI Data Analyst**.
 I have a diverse background in ranging from Banking to Dairy, Health Care, and Transportation in both Australia and abroad.
 I have recently completed Data Analytics Bootcamp from Generation Australia.
 I have developed a strong foundation in business and economics and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.

 During my bootcamp, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience using various tools like Python, SQL, Shell, Git and PowerBI for the purpose of Data Analysis, which I believe will be valuable assets in my role as a data analyst.